ig867sr/RPI_Switch/README.md

 # RPI_Switch
-Read Switch state in RPI
+Read Switch state in RPI as an interrupt includes de-bounce code